 When you become a parent, you maybe expect it will be harder than you imagine, but the thing nobody tells you is how hard it will actually be on your body — especially on your wrists, elbows, back, shoulders and neck.

-All the lifting, bending and twisting to get kids in and out of strollers, cribs and car seats takes a physical toll in the form of creaky knees, a rebellious back and arm pain from carrying toddlers all over the place.
+All the lifting, bending and twisting to get kids in and out of strollers, cribs and car seats can take a physical toll and not to mention the pain from carrying toddlers all over the place.

 Carrying a toddler

 Don’t: Balance your child on one hip.
 This can strain your back and ligaments on that side of the body.
 “You are throwing off your center of gravity a bit and can get some low back pain, especially when you are holding the child for a long period,” Drake says.
 “It can definitely lead to some injury and problems over time.”

 Do: Carry them in the front of you or on your back to keep your back straight and aligned.
 “It’s OK on the hip for a short period of time and the child’s not too heavy,” he says.
 “I would hate to walk around the park all day or walk around the zoo all day carrying a 40-pound child on my hip.
 That would not be a good feeling.”
 The best advice: Plan ahead to use a stroller or wagon for long trips for your child and all of their stuff.

 Wrangling a toddler in and out of the car seat